 Treating postnatal depression

-Speak to your GP, midwife or health visitor as soon as possible if you think you have postnatal depression.
+Speak to your GP or health visitor as soon as possible if you think you might have postnatal depression.

-Psychological therapies are usually recommended as the first line of treatment for mild-to-moderate postnatal depression for women with no previous history of mental health conditions.
+Psychological therapies are usually the first treatment recommended for women with postnatal depression.

 Cognitive behavioural therapy

 Cognitive behavioural therapy (CBT) is a type of therapy based on the idea that unhelpful and unrealistic thinking leads to negative behaviour.

 CBT aims to break this cycle and find new ways of thinking that can help you behave in a more positive way.

 For example, some women have unrealistic expectations about what being a mum is like and feel they should never make mistakes.
 As part of CBT, you'll be encouraged to see that these thoughts are unhelpful and discuss ways to think more positively.